rafal-majewski/arch-linux-setup/README.md

 # arch-linux-setup

-This repository will contain scripts and configuration files to setup a new Arch Linux installation that fits my needs.
+This repository contains scripts and configuration files to setup a new Arch Linux installation that fits my needs.